mohdrafey1/movie-search-app/README.md

 - **CSS:** The application uses CSS for styling the components.
 - **Responsive Design:** Ensures the app works well on different screen sizes.
-- **Animations:** Adds basic animations to enhance the display of detailed movie information.
+- **Animations:** Added basic animations to enhance the display of detailed movie information.

-## Testing and Debugging

-- **Testing:** Ensure thorough testing of the application to verify API interactions and data updates work as expected.
-- **Debugging:** Handle potential errors gracefully, ensuring a smooth user experience.

 ## Live Demo